-- Support and organise the Consortium Partner staff's training in the latest technologies and oversees the procurement of all inputs needed.
+- Support and organise the Consortium Partner staff's training in the latest technologies and support the partners to ensure compliance to donor guidelines in the procurement of all project inputs needed.

 - Ensure that each of the Consortium partners identifies Health Centers, Disabled Persons' Organizations and other Community Based Organizations/Non-Government Organizations that serve children.

 - Coordiate the consortium seeking to map government health facilities and social protection programs to whom the Consortium will refer children and families with people with disability.

 - Support the Consortium Partners to anticipate, plan and institute sustainability mechanism for the project along the various considerations put in place

 - Any other tasks required to efficiently manage the BMZ/CBM - CBID program and other tasks assigned and agreed with the supervisor.